gosnmp/gosnmp/README.md

 conditions as the Go language.
 The rest of the code is under a BSD license.

 See the LICENSE file for more details.

+The remaining code is Copyright 2012-2014 the GoSNMP Authors - see AUTHORS.md for a list of authors.